redis/redis-doc/topics/latency.md

 Modern hardware is pretty fast to copy the page table, but Xen is not.
 The problem with Xen is not virtualization-specific, but Xen-specific.
-For instance The using VMware or Virutal Box does not result into slow fork time.
+For instance using VMware or Virutal Box does not result into slow fork time.
 The following is a table that comprares fork time for difference Redis instance size.
 Data is obtained performing a BGSAVE and looking at the `latest_fork_usec` filed in the `INFO` command output.